Like a small continent, Sardinia lies in the rolling, warm sea. It is its diversity that gives it a very special charm.

 Via Núoro the way leads us northwards.
 With a cappuccino from the local mountain Ortobene we say goodbye to our beloved Gennargentu mountains.
 Today we leave this enchanting part of the island.
 But the coming kilometres, with this beguiling ribbon of asphalt winding through holm oak groves and that spicy smell of the maquis, quickly make us forget any farewell.
 Faced with the splendour of the curves, which not only seduce but also challenge, the focus is quickly back on the road ahead and on the essentials.
 Orune, Bitti, Buddóso ... we continue northwards through the gentle landscape of the Altipiano - and finally towards Olbia.
 We enjoy the last kilometres towards the coast on the smallest roads.
 The night ferry is already waiting, as is dinner.
 And after what is sure to be a wonderful final evening on board, the bunk is already waiting for the now Sardinia addicts, who are extremely capable of taking bends.

 Day 8: "Goodbye" in Italy

-Early in the morning the ferry reaches the mainland.
-Shortly after leaving the ship we park somewhere on the harbour area to say goodbye properly.
-"Goodbye" hopefully, maybe someday on another tour.
-Or still again on Sardinia - because this island never lets you go again.
-I promise.
+Early in the morning the ferry arrives at the mainland (probably Genoa).
+Shortly after leaving the ship we park again somewhere on the harbour area to say a proper goodbye.
+"See you again" hopefully, maybe sometime on another tour.